hookedjs/hookedjs-abandoned/README.md

 A local development env can be launched by (1) starting Docker and (2) running

 ```
-yarn dev
+yarn start:dev
 ```

-### Native Apps
+### Testing Native

 This does not launch IOS or Android emulators.
-To launch those, go to services/reactnative and see the package.json run commands.
+To launch those, go to services/react and read that README.md

-Tips for Android
-1. ⌘M opens the developer menu in the emulator.
-From there, enable hot reload.
-1. For Android, You shouldn't have to, but you may need to enable developer mode in Android Emulator

-Tips for IOS
-1. ⌘D opens the developer menu in the emulator.
-From there, enable hot reload.

 ## Environmental Variables